Complete overview

 Search strategy

 A search strategy is a way to efficiently find the information you need to answer your research question.
 With a search strategy you work systematically to find relevant information.
 By doing a targeted search you get targeted results and spend less time reading irrelevant material.
+Go to the LibGuide on search strategies.

 Evaluating sources

 The sources you use when writing a scientific text (such as a thesis, paper etc.) determine the quality of that text for a large part.
 You will have to evaluate the relevance and scientific quality of found sources before using them.
 You will find the different methods and tools you can use to do this in this LibGuide.
+Go to the LibGuide on evaluating sources.

 LibGuides are created by information specialists and subject specialists at Utrecht University Library to support teaching and research across Utrecht University.

-Citing: using sources
+Citing: Using sources

-In each of these cases you must refer to the work of the original author (your 'source'), regardless of where the information comes from; from a scientific journal, a thesis, a conference report or directly from the Internet.
+When writing your own text you must refer to the work of the original author (your 'source') that you use, regardless of where the information comes from; from a scientific journal, a thesis, a conference report or directly from the Internet.
 If you reuse material without citing the source you are committing plagiarism and that can have serious consequences.
+Go to the LibGuide on citation.

 Reference Management

 Reference management is the systematic collection and organization of concrete sources and/or the bibliographic data ('references') of sources, usually for the purpose of (re)use at a later date.
 You can use a reference tool for this purpose.
 Good reference management enables you to work more effectively and efficiently.
+Go to the LibGuide on reference management.

 Skills Lab has listed some writing tips to get you started.
 Check out the Skills Lab writing tips.